-- 1. Select the text you want to hide. - 2.
-On the Outlining submenu (Edit menu), click Hide Selection.
+- 1. Select the text you want to hide. - On the Outlining sumbmenu of the Edit menu, click Hide Selection.

 You can repeat this process several times and then use the Toggle Outlining Expansion and Toggle All Outlining commands to hide them or make them visible.